isomerpages/mlaw-corp/news/public-consultations/_posts/2011-10-21-Public-Consultation-on-Proposed-Amendments-to-the-International-Arbitration-Act-and-Proposed-Enactment-of-the-Foreign-Limitation-Periods-Act.md

 ---
-layout: post
-title: Public Consultation on Proposed Amendments to the International Arbitration Act and Proposed Enactment of the Foreign Limitation Periods Act
+title: 'Public Consultation on Proposed Amendments to the International Arbitration Act and Proposed Enactment of the Foreign Limitation Periods Act'
 permalink: /news/public-consultations/public-consultation-on-proposed-amendments-to-the-international-arbitration-act-and-proposed
-breadcrumb: Public Consultations
+breadcrumb: 'Public Consultations'
-collection_name: news

 ---

 Public Consultation on Proposed Amendments to the International Arbitration Act and Proposed Enactment of the Foreign Limitation Periods Act
 ---